-During the colder months, lodging at nearby cabins is a great option.
+If the weather is colder…or you’re looking for a spot for a romantic getaway, you might want to consider lodging at nearby cabins.
 They vary in amenities from rustic to luxurious.
 Three Bears Lodge and Almost Paradise Mountain Vacation Rentals offer cabins with fire pits, hot tubs, beautiful views, and some have fully stocked kitchens so that you can prepare your own food.
 If you prefer to stay inside Mt.
 Rainier National Park, Paradise Inn is a beautiful lodge offering rooms to travelers.
-Note: much of the lodge is under renovation, and will be until May of 2019.
 Check the website in advance.

 Lodging options outside of the park include the rustic Nisqually Lodge and the quaint Alexander’s Lodge.
 Many of these lodging options are pet-friendly and allow woman’s best friend to accompany her on her adventures.